CEA-MetroCarac/auto-denoise/docs/tutorials/denoising_multichannel.md

 denoiser_n2n.train(*n2n_data, epochs=EPOCHS)
 ```

-As for the `Supervised` algorithm, we use the parameter `channel_axis` to specify which is the RGB axis.
+As for the `Supervised` and `Noise2Void` algorithms, we use the parameter `channel_axis` to specify which is the RGB axis.

 #### Batched processing